samjmck/samjmck.com/content/blog/financial-exchange-go-part-2/index.en.md

 It does that if the URL for the module does not have a VCS qualifier such as `.git`, `.fossil` etc. More on that [here](https://go.dev/ref/mod#serving-modules-directly-from-a-proxy).

-When learning Go a few years back, I didn't learn the module or package system properly and I remembered being confused by `$GOPATH$`, so I'm going to pay a bit more attention to that aspect this time.
+When learning Go a few years back, I didn't learn the module or package system properly and I remembered being confused by `$GOPATH`, so I'm going to pay a bit more attention to that aspect this time.

 ## Go modules, Go packages and Go... paths?